 Keeping information safe and secure

 Keeping our member’s personal information safe and secure is extremely important to us.
-This page provides a summary of our which explains how we use personal data and members’ rights regarding that data.
+This page provides a summary privacy notice, which explains how we use personal data and members’ rights regarding that data.
 More detailed information is provided in our full privacy notice.
 If you would like to read or print the full privacy notice, this can be found on the key documents page for the relevant Fund.
 Click the links below to view a summary of the privacy notices:

 For frequently asked questions about how we manage your data, please see below: